byrokrat/id/README.md

 ### Creating ID objects

-Creating ID objects can be comlicated.
+Creating ID objects can be complicated.

 * A personal id can be a coordination id, if the individual identified is not a swedish citizen.